 Shortages of EU migrants may indeed be starting to bite in some industries, but the challenges for British managers posed by the UK’s impending departure are far broader.
 Coupled with global trends such as digitisation and automation, Brexit is raising questions about whether business models and ways of working need to be rethought – and whether managers are equipped for these changes.

-Norman Pickavance, former human resources director at Wm Morrison,the supermarket chain, believes the UK is moving from a period in which abundant cheap labour saw heavier use of outsourced temporary workers to one in which demand for labour starts
+Norman Pickavance, former human resources director at Wm Morrison,the supermarket chain, believes the UK is moving from a period in which abundant cheap labour saw heavier use of outsourced temporary workers to one in which demand for labour starts to exceed supply.

 “It starts to paint a picture of a very different landscape to the one we have had for the past ten to 15 years in many UK industries: more automation, more innovation, fewer people; and those that you have will have higher skills and be better paid.
 To handle that, you need better managers,” says Pickavance, who is now chief executive of thinktank Tomorrow’s Company.
 This, he adds, will require new capabilities at every level, from the shop floor to the boardroom.